jeremytammik/tbc/a/2000_visual_api.md

 Some other special cases are listed in the Autodesk Support article on [Material Takeoff shows incorrect values of areas and/or volumes in Revit](https://www.autodesk.com/support/technical/article/caas/sfdcarticles/sfdcarticles/Material-Takeoff-shows-incorrect-areas-in-Revit.html).

-As far as the API goes, check out these 2 resources from The Building Coder and Scott Conover that may help confirm the API designed behavior:
+As far as the API goes, check out these 2 resources from The Building Coder and Scott Conover that may help confirm the API designed behaviour:

 - [Material Quantity Extraction](https://thebuildingcoder.typepad.com/blog/2010/02/material-quantity-extraction.html)
-- [Analyze Geometry of Buildings Using the Revit API](https://thebuildingcoder.typepad.com/au/2009/AU09_CP222-3_Analyze_Geometry_Revit_API.pdf) at AU 2009 by Scott Conover, Autodesk
+- [Analyse Geometry of Buildings Using the Revit API](https://thebuildingcoder.typepad.com/au/2009/AU09_CP222-3_Analyze_Geometry_Revit_API.pdf) at AU 2009 by Scott Conover, Autodesk

 This is from Scott's presentation: